 AI tools should perform as expected without introducing errors or interruptions.
 Regular testing, maintenance, and stress testing—such as red teaming—can identify weaknesses and ensure systems are safe for use. - Accountability

 Human oversight is critical in AI implementations.
 Assign clear roles and responsibilities to ensure that AI tools are used ethically and deliver results aligned with your goals.
-Systems should undergo continuous review to remain fit for purpose. - Inclusiveness
+Employees need to know who is responsible for AI decisions and how they can raise concerns or feedback. - Inclusiveness

 Inclusivity means making AI accessible to all.
 Whether designing platforms for neurodiverse individuals or ensuring compatibility with accessibility standards like WCAG, AI systems should benefit a diverse range of users. - Transparency

 Open communication builds trust.
 Businesses should clearly disclose how and when AI is being used, its capabilities, and its limitations.
-Whether AI generates marketing content or assists decision-making, stakeholders and customers need to understand its role. - Fairness
+This applies not only to external communication but also to internal usage—employees must understand when AI is assisting with decisions, monitoring, or automating tasks. - Fairness

 Bias in AI systems can perpetuate inequalities.
 Ensuring fairness requires diverse perspectives during development, thorough testing of datasets, and human oversight to catch and mitigate biased outcomes.